KULeuven-Diepenbeek/nids_workshop/README.md

 * <s>create a private repo with solutions</s>
 * verify that all links to "next notebook" are correct
 * verify that all **expected solution values** are correct (wrt the used dataset)
+* rename this repo so it sits closer to the solution-repo name